remyd1/XMLparser-wrapper/README.md

 *   What are other options (disp, ga2p, p2ga) ?

-It is just for display content of a galawy workflow (disp) or for Pise users who would like to convert a Galaxy Workflow into a Pise wrapper (not working for the moment).
+It is just to display the content of a galaxy workflow (disp) or for Pise users who would like to convert a Galaxy Workflow into a Pise wrapper (not working for the moment).